Heneral Luna

 With a production budget of ₱80 million, it is one of the most expensive Filipino epic historical films ever released.
 On September 29, 2015, it broke the previous record of ₱160 million to become the highest grossing Filipino historical film of all time.
 Despite a 50% discount that was offered to student viewers, by the beginning of its fourth week, the film was well on its way to reaching the ₱200 million gross ticket sales.
 On October 11, it was officially announced that the film had reached its ₱240 million break even point.
 The film's success spawned the sequel Goyo: Ang Batang Heneral, which focuses on General Gregorio Del Pilar during the Philippine–American War.

 Plot

-Towards the end of the 19th century, Spanish colonial rule over the Philippines comes to an end and the country gains its independence on June 12.
-Unwilling to face humiliation, Spain secretly sells the archipelago to the victorious Americans for $20 million during the Treaty of Paris.
+Towards the end of the 19th century, Spanish colonial rule over the Philippines comes to an end and the country gains its independence.
+Unwilling to face humiliation, Spain secretly sells the archipelago to the victorious Americans for $20,000,000 during the Treaty of Paris.